Program

 Happy Youth

-How can we increase the wellbeing young adults?
+How can we increase the wellbeing among young adults?
 Issues and opportunities.

 Helge Thorbjornsen, Norwegian School of Economics